Grumbel/rfactortools/README.md

 of the way.
 The file `FAQ.md` provides solutions for common problems.

 These tools are written and tested in Linux only at this point, they might not work in Windows.
+They require `python3` and `python3-pil`.

 ## Tools